Audrey Rose (film): Critical response

-As of May 2023, the film has a score of 55% on Rotten Tomatoes based on 20 reviews.
+As of May 2023, the film has a score of 57% on Rotten Tomatoes based on 21 reviews.

 Vincent Canby of The New York Times wrote: "The soul of the movie is that of The Exorcist instantly recycled."
 Gene Siskel of the Chicago Tribune gave the film three stars out of four and called the first hour "excellent" but the second half "pretty bad ...
 The picture falls apart as it turns into a dumb legal melodrama replete with cross-examination and a hypnotized key witness."
 Charles Champlin of the Los Angeles Times praised the "first-rate acting" but added "In a way, 'Audrey Rose' may go too far in denying the mystery and proclaiming the certainty of reincarnation.
 The handling denies the story of some of the spookiness of an exercise in style like Don't Look Now, and the literalness has a way of putting off those who might be willing to go along for the ride."

 For Newsweek, Janet Maslin wrote that Audrey Rose lacked "not only any sign of intelligence, but also that other prerequisite of a good horror movie - fast pacing"; and Judith Crist in the Saturday Review wrote that the film "starts out as a titillating little thriller, but after 20 minutes, it bogs down in a series of minilectures on reincarnation that wipe out whatever dramatic potential the story might have had."
+Rex Reed wrote that the film "will finish off whatever segment of the populace is still breathing after The Exorcist and its progeny left most people maimed and kicking....
+The actors appear to be mortified by the material.
+Anthony Hopkins fakes his way through it, John Beck ignores it completely, and Marsha Mason weeps and thrashes her way through it with so much tragic suffering she seems to be expecting a hatchet murderer to crash through the window at every jingle of the telephone.
+Robert Wise's direction milks what little suspense there is for laughs instead of either reality or terror."